 Jennifer Johnson, Forum News Service, Published February 25 2013

-Officials say district may show Grand Forks students Fargo video about segregation caseGRAND FORKS - A school administrator here says officials are still developing ways to address the student body after three Red River High School students dressed in Ku Klux Klan garb at a hockey game Friday night
+School weighs response to KKK stunt, remains mum on punishmentGRAND FORKS – School administrators say they’re still developing ways to address the student body after three Red River High School students dressed in Ku Klux Klan garb at a hockey game Friday night.

 School officials said they won’t reveal what punishment the students received because of a federal law protecting the privacy of students’ records.

-High School Principal Kristopher Arason said on Monday the consequences would be the same as at any school, ranging from “suspensions to (affecting) participation in extracurricular events to letters of apology.”
+High school Principal Kristopher Arason said Monday that the consequences would be the same as at any school, ranging from “suspensions to (affecting) participation in extracurricular events to letters of apology.”

-A UND student posted the photo to Twitter, causing an uproar after it started to spread to national websites such as the Huffington Post.
+A University of North Dakota student posted a photo of the incident on Twitter, causing an uproar after it spread to national websites such as the Huffington Post.

-The school district is now looking into what grade level the civil rights movement and information about the KKK is being taught to students, according to a spokeswoman for the district.
+The school district is looking into what grade level the civil rights movement and information about the KKK are being taught, according to a district spokeswoman.

 “I think a vast majority of our students understand the symbolism of the costume and the feelings that it evokes,” Arason said.
 “It was not appropriate.”

-Arason has been talking with Fargo Superintendent Jeffrey Schatz, the first principal of Davies High School, who has a school video about Ron Davies that may be used for students here.
-Davies High School was named in honor of Davies, a Fargo-based federal district judge whose 1957 rulings integrated Central High School in Little Rock, Ark.
+Arason has been talking with Fargo Superintendent Jeffrey Schatz, the first principal of Davies High School, which was named in honor of Ron Davies, a Fargo-based federal district judge whose 1957 rulings integrated Central High School in Little Rock, Ark.
+Schatz has a school video about the judge that may be used for students in Grand Forks.

-“I think we would look to our social studies teachers to use it as part of our curriculum,” he said.
+“I think we would look to our social studies teachers to use it as part of our curriculum,” Arason said.

 School officials say they don’t know what this means yet for future events, particularly “white out” activities.
 Arason said the overall reaction to the students, the power of social media and the speed at which information travels have already set an example.